Db2-DTE-POC/wxddemo/docs/wxd-datasets-load.md

 * data_directory - The directory in which your file is located
 * your_bucket - The bucket the data physically resides in

-For the fuel economy example, using `mpg` as the schema, the You neSQL would be:
+For the fuel economy example, using `mpg` as the schema, the SQL would be:

 ```
 DROP SCHEMA hive_data.mpg;